How to get refund from canceled Bhutan tour due to COVID-19

 Anyway the cancellations due to COVID-19 pandemic are different case, since it represents typical force majeure, the higher force, which means that both tour operator and visitor are exonerated from their duties of contract.
 Exact implications are not clear though and probably could only be determined by the court ruling.

-Tourism Council of Bhutan, government body which oversees the tourism in the country, did not issue any guidance for tour operators how to handle the refunds.
+Unfortunately, the Tourism Council of Bhutan, government body which oversees the tourism in the country, did not issue any guidance for tour operators how to handle the refunds.

 Anyway, there is general understanding between the tour operators, authorities and basically all tourism service providers in Bhutan, that payments should be refunded to travelers either in full or at least as much as practically possible.